Josue-JP/Arch-Install/README.md

   ARCH-INSTALL

-Download Arch on a UEFI machine with encryption using this guide You do need to do some manual configuration first as the arch installation is a little more personal to your own situation.
+Download Arch on a UEFI machine with encryption using this guide.
+You do need to do some manual configuration as the arch installation is a little more personal to your own situation.

 # Intro